KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 # Image Accesses

-SPIR-V has various [Image Instructions](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html#_image_instructions) that will interact with `OpTypeImage`.
+SPIR-V has various [Image Instructions](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html#_image_instructions) that interact with `OpTypeImage`.
 This chapter aims to give some extra context around these instructions.

 > There is an [example.frag](./examples/image_accesses/example.frag) (and [example.spv](./examples/image_accesses/example.spv)) GLSL shader that has an example of various ways images can be accessed in SPIR-V.

 # Images as Handles

-An `OpTypeImage` can be thought of as a handle the underlying data.
+An `OpTypeImage` can be thought of as a handle to the underlying texel data.
 To help illustrate this, here is a small program that writes to an image

 ```glsl
 layout(set = 0, binding = 1, rgba8) uniform writeonly image2D image;